Fabrice Muamba can recognise family, say hospital and Bolton

 Fabrice Muamba "has been able to recognise family members and respond to questions appropriately", his club Bolton and hospital have jointly said.

 The 23-year-old can "breathe independently" without a ventilator but remains in intensive care after a cardiac arrest on Saturday.

-by the London Chest Hospital and Bolton said he continued "to show signs of improvement".
+A joint statement by the London Chest Hospital and Bolton said he continued "to show signs of improvement".

 It added his condition was no longer critical but remained serious.